-The problem with quantifying the impact of light at night is that it is pretty much everywhere.
-There are a few darker spots left, though, around the world.
-A study looking at artificial light levels in protected or natural areas (such as forests, conservation areas, etc) in 158 different countries and compared the cancer incidences to areas with high light.
-The results of the study, when all confounders were taken into account, showed that colorectal, prostate and breast cancer risk increased by up to 35% with light at night.[ref]
+One problem with quantifying the impact of artificial light at night is that there are few places left that are unaffected.
+To get around this problem, one study investigated protected or natural areas, such as forests and conservation areas, in 158 different countries and compared cancer incidences to areas with higher artificial light at night.
+The study showed, when all confounders were taken into account, that colorectal, prostate, and breast cancer relative risk increased by up to 35% with light at night.[ref]

 The lifetime risk in the US of breast cancer for women is 1 in 8, with the risk increasing with age.[ref]
-So a 35% increase is going to change that risk to about 1 in 6, while a 2-fold increase would increase the lifetime risk to 1 in 4.
+Thus, a 35% increase is going to change that risk to about 1 in 6, while a 2-fold increase would increase the lifetime risk to 1 in 4.